-Scotland has one of the most highly developed health informatics systems in the world and a long tradition of using linked health service data for research.
+Scotland has one of the most highly developed health informatics systems in the world and a long tradition of using linked health service data for research including:

-A range of Scottish Government statistics - gathered, verified and presented by the Information Services Division (ISD) - provide invaluable information on disease incidence by sex, age and geographical location.
-This information can used to undertake high level clinical trial feasibilities to quantify the initial number of potential candidates for potential trials.
+- Invaluable information on disease incidence by sex, age and geographical location - gathered, verified and presented by the Information Services Division (ISD).
+This information can be used to undertake high-level clinical trial feasibilities to quantify the initial number of potential candidates for potential trials

-To build upon Scotland's widely-recognised strengths in health informatics research A Health and Biomedical Informatics Research Strategy for Scotland - Enhancing research capability in health informatics for patient and public benefit (2015-2020) has also been published.
-This strategy aims to ensure Scotland remains at the forefront of health research recognising the importance of stratified medicine, advances in information technology and the increasing complexity of the molecular understanding and treatment of disease.
+- A Health and Biomedical Informatics Research Strategy for Scotland to enhance research capability in health informatics for patient and public benefit, recognising the importance of stratified medicine, advances in information technology and the increasing complexity of the molecular understanding and treatment of disease

 - The development of a Scottish health and care ‘national digital platform’ linking relevant real-time data and information from health and care records.

 Health Data Research UK (HDR-UK)